Home/ Blog / GMAT / GMAT Focus Graphics Interpretation Questions – The Ultimate Guide

 Crackverbal student GMAT score

-GMAT Graphics Interpretation questions are among the most misunderstood in the Data Insights section — not because they are inherently difficult, but because most test takers approach them the wrong way.
-They try to memorise every number on the graph before reading the question, or get rattled by unfamiliar chart types.
+GMAT Graphics Interpretation questions are among the most misunderstood in the Data Insights section.
+Not because they are inherently difficult, but because most test takers approach them the wrong way.
+They try to memorise every number on the graph before reading the question, or they get rattled by unfamiliar chart types.
 Neither is necessary.
-CrackVerbal has helped 30,000+ students since work through Data Insights, and GI questions consistently reward the same thing: a structured approach applied calmly, not speed or visual memory.
+Crackverbal has helped 50,000+ students since 2006 work through Data Insights, and GI questions consistently reward the same thing: a structured approach applied calmly, not speed or visual memory.
 For a full picture of how GI fits within the broader DI section, see our GMAT Data Insights guide.

 Not sure which DI question types are costing you the most?